zeeshanali90233/NeXskill-Frontend-B-5/README.md

 - Hands-on practice assignments.
 - Real-world projects to build a portfolio.
 - Collaborative learning with Git and GitHub.
+- Integration of AI APIs for chatbot creation.
 - Professional tips and industry best practices.

 ---